Toggle: English / Spanish

 The test involves only normal urination, and there is no discomfort.

 This test measures the level of 5-HIAA in the urine.
-It is often done to detect tumors in the digestive tract (carcinoid tumors) and to track a patient's condition.
+It is often done to detect certain tumors in the digestive tract (carcinoid tumors) and to track a person's condition.

-The urine test may also be used to diagnose mastocytosis and endocrine tumors.
+The urine test may also be used to diagnose systemic mastocytosis and some endocrine tumors.

 The normal range is 2 to 6 milligrams per 24 hours (mg/24 hr).

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.

 - Tumors of the endocrine system or carcinoid tumors